srpeiter/low-latency-live-tracker/volatility application.md

 $\rm m(t)  = \frac{b(t) + a(t)}{2}$<br>
 $\rm Volatility = \frac{1}{n} \sum_t \bigl|\frac{\frac{m(t) - m(t-1)}{m(t)}}{dt}\bigr| $

-Looks like an average of the time derivative of the midprice ( to get this in percentage, multiply by 1e5).
+Looks like an average of the time derivative of the midprice ( to get this in percentage/s, multiply by 1e5).

 # Plotly/Dash: plotting live data